 Guidance counselors are vital stakeholders influencing the future of education in the U.S and they are a primary source of career information for students.
 The museum hosts an annual Guidance Day open to all secondary Long Island guidance counselors.
 The goal is to prepare guidance counselors with both a big picture view of the economic imperative to produce more science, technology, engineering and mathematics (STEM) graduates.
 Additionally, the event provides them with specific examples and strategies that illustrate pathways for students to participate in STEM careers especially as it relates to Long Island.
 Featured speakers for the 2011 Guidance Day were LI Workforce Update-Michael K. Crowell, Senior Economist NY State Dept. of Labor, Cradle to Career- Jacqueline Grennon Brooks, Hofstra IDEAS Institute, From a Guiding Perspective -Barbara A. Donnellan, Ed.D., Regional Governor, Region 1 New York State School Counselor Association, Empire State STEM Learning Network -Cheryl Davidson, NSLIJ, College Prep Talk- John Russo, Newsday

 We host many STEM related competitions through-out the year such as the Rube Goldberg Machine Contest, the KidWind Challenge, the Junior Solar Sprint competition, Brookhaven National Lab' MagLev competition, the Cyber Patriot cyber defense competition and the Verizon Mobility Exploration Challenge.

 Visit our Competitions page for more details on these and other competitions.

-For more information about these programs and events, please contact Jennifer Baxmeyer, Director of Education at 516-572-0559 or use the form below.
+For more information about these programs and events, you can contact the Education Department via the form below.